‘Teen Mom 2’ Star Leah Messer Says She Is ‘Perfectly Okay’ With Jason Jordan Split

 While dating, Jason was a big part of Leah’s life and helped her with her three daughters.
 The mom of three revealed to PEOPLE that it was “nice” to have his support.

 The split itself won’t be shown on Teen Mom 2, but Leah will talk about the split.
-It turns out, Leah didn’t bring up the break up, but rather she was “ratted out” by her youngest daughter, Addie.
+It turns out, Leah didn’t bring up the breakup, but rather she was “ratted out” by her youngest daughter, Addie.

 “Addie totally blurted it out.
 Addie totally ratted me out.
 We actually filmed it because Addie was, she’s like, ‘Oh, my gosh, mommy and Jason broke up,’ because he had come over and Addie’s there and the girls were like, ‘What?
 I want to know what happened.”

 Leah Messer has been sharing her life on reality television since her Season 1 episode of 16 and Pregnant.
-On that episode, Leah found out she was expecting twin daughters with her then boyfriend, Corey Simms.
+On that episode, Leah found out she was expecting twin daughters with her then-boyfriend, Corey Simms.
 The couple eventually married and tried to make their relationship work for their daughters, but their relationship ended up in divorce.

 Leah later moved on with a man named Jeremy Calvert and the two married.
 Together, they share daughter Addie.
 While their relationship ended in divorce, Leah and Jeremy have been getting along well and co-parenting their daughter together.